youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx1.rst

 Creating the Python virtual environment is important because it allows you to install Sphinx and its dependencies without affecting the rest of your system.
 Furthermore, some packages may not be available in the Ubuntu package manager, so you may need to install them using pip.

-To make sure the installation was successful, **start the virtual environment** and run the following command:
+To make sure the installation was successful, let us create a temporary Sphinx project. **Start the virtual environment** and run the following command:

 .. code-block:: bash